arangodb/docs-hugo/site/content/3.12/operations/backup-and-restore.md

   Such an encrypted backup can only be restored to an instance using the same encryption key.

-- **Replication and Hot Backup**

-  Hot backups are not automatically replicated between clusters when using Datacenter-to-Datacenter Replication.
-Simply take hot backups on all instances.

-  {{< info >}}
-  The DC2DC replication needs to be stopped before restoring a Hot Backup.

-  1. Stop the DC2DC synchronization with `arangosync stop sync ...`.
-  2. Restore the Hot Backup.
-  3. Restart the DC2DC synchronization with `arangosync configure sync ...`.
-  {{< /info >}}

 - **Known Issues**

   See the list of [Known Issues](../release-notes/version-3.12/known-issues-in-3-12.md#hot-backup).